 Before I pronounce the CM9 slippery, I have to explain that if someone duct taped a porcupine/cactus hybrid to any gun’s frame, then I might be happy with its grip texture.
 With that said, I find the grip’s texture not aggressive enough.

-One thing they got right on this piece is the trigger.
+One thing they got right on this piece is the double-action trigger.
 It is as smooth as a presidential candidate.
-It’s a fairly long pull and quite heavy, but it breaks consistently.
+The trigger pull is fairly long and quite heavy, but it breaks consistently.
 Did I mention how smooth it is?
 Because it is ridiculous.
-It reminds me of a nice old Smith and Wesson revolver in double action mode.
+It reminds me of a nice old Smith and Wesson revolver in double-action mode.
 The reset is quite long as well, but it is quite consistent.

 The single most important attribute of any firearm I test is its reliability.
-Kahr recommends a 200 round break-in period on all their guns.
-I found that before I got to the 200 round mark there were a couple hiccups, mostly failures to feed.
-There have been no malfunctions after the 200 round mark, despite maybe 1500 rounds going through it.
+Kahr recommends a 200-round break-in period on all their guns.
+I found that before I got to the 200-round mark there were a couple hiccups, mostly failures to feed.
+There have been no malfunctions after the 200-round mark, despite maybe 1500 rounds of various brands of ammo going through it.
 I will say that this makes practicing malfunction drills difficult.
 That said I wouldn’t hesitate to trust my life to this gun.

 I have a tendency to shoot low and left like many right-handed shooters.
 It is something I struggle with every day.
-But the top left group is at ten yards and it’s about a two inch group.
+But the top left group is at 10 yards and it’s about a two-inch group.
 The main target was a little bit of controlled rapid fire.
 The CM9 is never going to win a bullseye competition, but it was never designed for such things either.

 Slide Width: .90″

 Weight: Pistol 14 ounces, magazine 1.9 ounces